 President Connolly Refers International Protection Bill to Council of State

-President Catherine Connolly has asked the Council of State to consider the constitutionality of the International Protection Bill, which was passed by the Dáil and would make it significantly more difficult for people to claim asylum in Ireland.
+Irish President Catherine Connolly has convened the Council of State to consider the constitutionality of the International Protection Bill, which would make it significantly harder to claim asylum in Ireland, reflecting concerns from human rights groups that the legislation may be incompatible with Ireland's constitutional obligations and potentially setting the stage for a Supreme Court referral.

 Key Developments